The Waves will add at least 10 players to their ranks for the 2019 season.

 The Waves opened the season with a 2-1 series win over Oakland

-Hirtensteiner is the 17th head coach in the program's storied history after taking over for Steve Rodriguez.
+Hirtensteiner is the 17th head coach in the program's storied history.
+He was promoted after Steve Rodriguez left following the 2015 season.

-During his time as an assistant, Hirtensteiner's responsibilities included serving as hitting instructor, coaching third base and working with the outfielders.
+During his time as an assistant, Hirtensteiner's responsibilities included serving as hitting instructor, coaching third base (which he continues to do) and working with the outfielders.
 He also organized Pepperdine's fundraising efforts and the Malibu Baseball School.
-During Hirtensteiner's 17 seasons as an assistant, Pepperdine posted an overall record of 578-423 (.577), won six WCC regular-season crowns and advanced to the postseason 11 times.
+During Hirtensteiner's 17 seasons as an assistant, Pepperdine posted an overall record of 578-423 (.577), won six WCC regular-season crowns and advanced to the postseason 10 times.

-During Hirtensteiner's collegiate career at Pepperdine, the Waves won three WCC titles and advanced to the NCAA Tournament each season, compiling a cumulative four-year record of 164-76-7 (.678), including 80-15-1 (.839) mark against league foes.
+During Hirtensteiner's four years, the Waves won three WCC titles and advanced to the NCAA Tournament each season, compiling a cumulative four-year record of 164-76-7 (.678), including an 80-15-1 (.839) mark against league foes.
 The Waves earned a national Top 20 ranking all four seasons.

 The 1986 and 1988 teams advanced to the championship round in NCAA regional tournament play, while the 1987 team was ranked as high as #2 nationally and won a school-record 21 consecutive games.